 - 1. Individuals who are eligible to use the Wellness and Recreation Hall are currently enrolled students, administration, faculty and staff employees of the University, and Interns and Residents employed by the University.
 All individuals entering the facilities during regular hours must present a valid Midwestern University ID.
 The building is accessible by electronic ID access only. - 2.
-Eligible individuals are permitted to host two guests per visit only within the Wellness and Recreation Hall indoor facilities.
-Students are allowed up to four guests per visit for outdoor activities.
+Eligible individuals are permitted to host two guests per visit only.
 Additional guests will be asked to leave.
-The guests must sign in at the reception desk and sign a waiver form upon their first visit.
+The guests must sign in at the reception desk, and sign a waiver form upon their first visit.
 The hosting member must remain with the guest at all times.
 Unaccompanied guests will be asked to leave the facility.
 Hosting members are responsible for the conduct of their guests. - a.
 Eligible members may also bring their child or children.
 Children must be accompanied by the eligible member at all times.
 See Regulations #21 below for further details. - 3.
 The University reserves the right to temporarily or permanently revoke an individual's eligibility to access at any time for violations of University Wellness and Recreation Hall Policy.
 Such decisions will be made at the discretion of the Assistant Director of Student Activities and the Dean of Students/Associate/Assistant Dean of Students.